On Campus: Associate of Applied Science

 The Medical Laboratory Technician (MLT) program comprises the first two years of the program.
 If you apply, are accepted into, and graduate from the MLT program, you will receive an Associate of Applied Science (AAS) degree.
 You are then eligible to sit for national certification examinations and enter the workforce.
 The average starting salary for a medical laboratory technician in a hospital laboratory is $40,000 or higher.

 After completing your AAS degree if you wish to continue on for a four-year degree, you must apply and be accepted into the Bachelor of Science Medical Laboratory Scientist program (MLS).

 The AAS & BS programs have two curriculum tracks available for students depending on their career plans after graduation.

-- Track II is for students who are planning to apply to medical, physician assistant, dental, veterinary, or other graduate schools.
+- Track II is for students who are planning to apply to medical, dental, or veterinary schools.
 In addition to MLS courses, this track also includes pre-professional course requirements that are specific for medical or graduate schools.
 For more information, see the Track II suggested course sequence for an AAS and BS in medical laboratory sciences.